hoangduytran/blender-manual/manual/render/shader_nodes/shader/principled.rst

 Subsurface Method
    Rendering method to simulate subsurface scattering.

-   .. note:: Eevee does use not support the *Random Walk* methods.
+   .. note:: EEVEE does not support the *Random Walk* methods.

    :Christensen-Burley:
       An approximation to physically-based volume scattering.